sergio-ortiz/blog2/src/pages/posts/goals.md

 layout: "../../layouts/BaseLayout.astro"
 ---

+1. Secure private email via pgp: practice gpg on command line, mozilla thunderbird, mailvelope
+2. Delete clothes u dont use. research where to donate.
+3. version control your dotfiles with ln, git bare, gnu stow?
+4. delete youtube, maybe youtube from the command line? "anonymously" not hidden to isp but identity hidden to isps's and youtube. yt-dlp. terminal rss readers for tech news.
+5. Meditation + Brahmacharya + prayer + mass
+6. migrate websites to astro
+7. use bun with in-memory sqlite database, builtin sqlite driver, builtin http server, builtin jsx, built in password verification and hashing, and hateoas
+8. summer bod - 12.3.30 multiple time a day every day leg ups at home weighted crunches at the gym, yoga mat and do abs with medicine balls as well like patrick bateman from american psycho
+---
+# done
 1. ~~VirtualBox on EndeavourOS~~
 2. ~~Arch Linux on VirtualBox using the official ArchInstall script~~
 3. ~~install Arch Linux on VirtualBox following The Arch Wiki install guide~~